udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

 * Poll SCM --> opposite of Git Webhook.
 Here Jenkins will check for commits in the git repo with a frequency that we set and trigger the job when a commit is found
 * Scheduled jobs --> like cron jobs, jenkins will make sure to run the jobs as per the defined schedule
 * Remote triggers (complex) --> trigger the job from anywhere like using a script, ansible playbook, etc which uses tokens, secrets, URLs, etc. Here we get an api call which can be used to trigger the job
-* Build after other projects are built --> trigger is completoin of a previos job, we need to configure the sequence of jobs to trigger the subsequent job
+* Build after other projects are built --> trigger is completion of a previous job, we need to configure the sequence of jobs to trigger the subsequent job

 ## Steps
 * [Create a Github repository](#git-repo)